prubach/lsscb/docs/running_jobs.md

 ### **Introduction**

-Jobs (both batch and interactive sessions) on CHEMBIO should be run through **slurm** resource manager.
+Jobs (both batch and interactive sessions) on LSSCB should be run through **slurm** resource manager.
 For the quick overview of **slurm** you can refer to the video: [link](https://www.youtube.com/watch?v=U42qlYkzP9k&feature=player_embedded)

 !!!
 Information